-In real electron-proton scattering we also need to account for the spin and the magnetic moment of the proton.
+In real electron-proton scattering we also need to account for the spin and the magnetic moment of the fermions.
 The form factor will then become more complicated.
-You will learn more about this in the Particle Physics II course.
+You will learn more about this in the Particle Physics 2 course.